Recognition of vocational credentials in Germany

 Must I have my qualification recognised?

 - Who needs recognition?
 In Germany, certain professions are "regulated”.
 Germans and foreign nationals may only work in these professions if they have a very precise qualification.
 This applies to professions such as doctors and lawyers.
-It also applies to masters of manual trades if they work as independent contractors.
+It also applies to different masters of manual trades if they work as independent contractors.
 If you want to work in one of these regulated professions, you need to have your professional qualification recognised in Germany.

 How do I apply for recognition?